siobhanlgorman/knits-and-pieces/TESTING.md

 3. Click on product images to open product detail
 4. If logged as Administrator check that edit/delete buttons are visible
 5. If not logged as Administrator check that edit/delete buttons are not visible
-5. Login/Logout as Administrator to check the visibility of edit/delete buttons
+6. Login/Logout as Administrator to check the visibility of edit/delete buttons
+7. Click on category label

 **Actual Result**:
 1. When all products is selected in the navigation menu the products are listed in rows of four on extra-large screens, three on large screens, two on medium and one on small screens